20 February 2015

 Accusations by the senior state religious affairs official that foreign Catholic priests working in Belarus are guilty of drunken driving and other offences have evoked protest from Catholic leaders and a petition from local Catholics.
 They object that the claims were unfounded and slanderous, Forum 18 News Service has learnt.
 Catholic bishops reproached the authorities that despite the obvious lack of clergy, they refuse permission to some foreign priests invited to come to serve in Belarus.
 The leader of Minsk's Baptist seminary told Forum 18 that invitations for foreign lecturers to join the staff often fail.
 And two foreign Jehovah's Witnesses were officially warned by a court that they have no right to talk to people on the streets about their faith because they are not Belarusian citizens.

 The authorities have long expressed an intention to reduce the number of foreigners conducting religious activity in Belarus.
-Although the Russian Orthodox Church has a number of foreign clergy in Belarus, including its leader Metropolitan Pavel, the Catholic Church is the religious community most dependent on foreign religious personnel.
+Although the Russian Orthodox Church has a number of foreign clergy in Belarus, including its leader Metropolitan Pavel (a Russian citizen), the Catholic Church is the religious community most dependent on foreign religious personnel.
 However, Forum 18 notes that Catholic leaders have always been highly reluctant to discuss visa denials or denials of the compulsory state permission any foreigner needs to conduct religious activity in Belarus.

 The Pro-rector of Minsk's Baptist Theological Seminary, Yakov Timofeyev, pointed out that sometimes foreign professors they have invited, especially from the United States, are denied visas to Belarus.
 "We try not to make a problem out of it and look for other professors," he told Forum 18 on 26 January.
 He said they can invite foreigners for short seminars.